Alli's skill editor has intuitive GUI so anyone can easily design nice skill in minutes. Here's an overview of what it looks like.

 - Jump to Campaign: Avoid creating a huge skill by connecting different skills.

-- Answer with FAQ: User questions will be automatically answered using your uploaded FAQ (See FAQ in the dashboard menu).
+- Answer with Q&A: User questions will be automatically answered using your uploaded Q&As (See Q&As in the Knowledge Base menu).

-- Answer with MRC: MRC (Machine Reading Comprehension) AI extracts and show answer to the user questions from uploaded documents on Alli.
+- Answer with Documents: MRC (Machine Reading Comprehension) AI extracts and show answer to the user questions from uploaded documents on Alli.

 - Integrate Node: Integrate allows you to send data to or receive data from a third-party or your server when the skill reaches the block.

 - Determine Intent: You can determine pre-defined intent from customer input using this node.
 Once the intent is determined, it could be saved in a variable and may be used in other nodes, such as Conditional Logic.

 - Fill Slots: You can specify parameters that indicate the information that the node needs to fulfill the user's request.
 These parameters are also known as slots.